 Another example of creativity when toddlers use the STEM-certified Lock and Learn puzzle baseboard.
 Toddlers can take any type of compatible LEGO® or Mega Block® and build their own fort, a spaceship, or a home with a “fence”.
 This is all coming from their interpretation of what it should look like.

 Let’s say they like to color and you’re teaching your 5-year-old how to stay in the lines.
-This is great practice for that.
+This is a great practice for that.
 After they’ve built the puppy by counting and matching the colors, they can color it over BrickMates special paper.
-Simply take the paper and let them count which squares and color appropriately to match.
+Simply take the paper and let them count which squares and colors appropriately to match.

 This activity helps them further develop their math, art, and communication skills.

 Something that most of us don’t even realize is that we often incorporate creativity when we ask our toddler’s open-ended questions.
 This is especially true while doing a STEM education-based activity too.

 In fact, many activities are STEM-based that we do daily, the key is to recognize them and plan for it so that we can support the learning process further.